CalConnect/DEVGUIDE/CalDAV-services.md

 ### [WEB.DE](https://web.de/email/kalender/)
 **Free/Premium Service GERMAN only**

-The new WEB.DE Kalendar also offers CalDAV.
+The new WEB.DE Calendar also offers CalDAV.